Mirzzie/Mirzzie/README.md

-I’m a BCA graduate and techie exploring technologies,currently learning DevOps, Cloud, IoT / Embedded and Web development, looking to collaborate on Open Source Development Programs and communities, looking for help with Web3 ,Robotics etc,
+I’m a BCA graduate and a techie exploring technologies,currently learning DevOps, Cloud, IoT / Embedded and Web development, looking to collaborate on Open Source Development Programs and communities, looking for help with Web3 ,Robotics and many more..

 <p align="left">
 	<p align="left">